 When your facilities need repair and maintenance, utilize contractors who use clean products and energy-efficient tools.
 You also want to ensure the contractors you hire are experienced with the types of low-energy equipment and other assets your facilities have.

 A contractor directory with detailed descriptions of service providers’ expertise, certifications, values and differentiators can be extremely helpful when hiring green contractors.
-By giving your business to contractors who aid in sustainability efforts, you show your support and extend your commitment to helping the environment.
+By giving your business to contractors who aid in sustainability efforts, you show your support and extend your commitment to helping the environment and sustainable facilities.

 Not only does creating greener facilities improve your business’s carbon footprint, but it also helps bring in revenue.
 Sustainability-focused consumers is a rapidly growing market; in fact, a Nielsen report found that, globally, 73% of millennial consumers— a major consumer group— are willing to spend more on products and services if they come from sustainable brands.

 Additionally, keep in mind that 81% of millennials expect companies to make public declarations of corporate citizenship.
 Clearly, sustainability is a key factor in how new generations choose where to give their business.
-Appeal to consumers by showing them you care about the environment, and reap both environmental and financial rewards.
+Appeal to consumers by showing them you care about the environment through sustainable facilities management, and reap both environmental and financial rewards.